pgo-sk/Meggie1992/README.md

 -Meggie_Man_ROM_font_whole.png

 ================================================
-originally programmed by Pego & FAY-FE on ZX Spectrum using Slavomit Labsky's MRS software in assembler.
+originally programmed by Pego & FAY-FE on ZX Spectrum using Slavomit Labsky's MRS software in assembler and with huge help from Denis regarding the misc formats (Line-to-Line, Chr$, ultimate)
 Contact: pegosys at gmail dot com